Prefer to contact us online instead?

 - Nightmares, insomnia, and other sleep problems

-Unfortunately, as these symptoms grow more intense, many individuals may seek unhealthy ways to cope.
-They may turn to alcohol use.
-Or, they may use illicit drugs.
-Some may even become dependent on and addicted to the prescription medication they’re using to treat their symptoms.
+As these kinds of symptoms grow more intense, people may seek unhealthy ways to cope, such as turning to alcohol or drugs, developing a gambling problem, or becoming dependent on prescription medication they’re taking to treat their symptoms.